Steward and the King, The

 Songs of the love of Faramir and Eowyn rang hollow in her ears as she awoke to tears and shaking.
 "Let me live," she begged the morning, for she never knew the fear was nightmare until she was fully awake.
 "I do not long to die."

 Blinking the dream away, she slipped out of her bedroll, pulled on her tunic, and left the tent.
 With her knees drawn up, she sat on the sparse grass facing the sunrise, and watched it brighten.
 He loved me, for being me.
 She held to that.
 It was for love of me and knowing I would grieve, he asked his brother to give comfort.
 I wish ...
 She stood abruptly, looking for a morning task to do.
 She went to the horses.
-They welcomed her with soft nickering.
+They welcomed her with soft nickering as she combed their coats.
 I wish my love could have been a strength to him, not pain.
 Then it could be likewise for me.

 == end chapter ==